pvcnt/accio/docs/accio/usage/experiments.md

 ### List of values

-To override a parameter with a list of values, you have to use a JSON object whose only key is `values` mapped to a JSON array with all values taken by the parameter.
+To define a parameter with a list of values, you can use a JSON object whose only key is `values`, mapped to a JSON array with all values taken by the parameter.
 The order of values has no importance.
 Values should be specified using the same format as for [workflow input values](workflows.html#input-values).
 For example: